openMetaAnalysis/Template-for-data-only-living-systematic-review-of-interventions/study-details/risk-of-bias.md

 #Risk of bias table
 ([switch to PICO table](pico-table.md))

-<i>This template contains below tables for both diagnostic tests assessments and randomized controlled trials.
-Delete the table that is not needed after importing the files for the review template.</i>
+<i>This template contains below tables for 1) diagnostic tests assessments, 2) randomized controlled trials, and 3) and studies of prognosis.
+Delete the tables that are not needed after importing the files for the review template.</i>

 ##Diagnostic test assessment studies